Prem-kumar007/tulasi_technology/README.md

   * PHP,
   * Laravel
   * Angular
-    With Done totally 20 Projects.
     I have done the task with in the given timeframe. kindly take a look  at the project & provide me with an update on the next steps

     thank you.